Longwater1234/WedemyClient/README.md

 ## Usage

 In local development, the app runs on port 5173 by default.
 You can change it in [vite.config.ts](vite.config.ts).
-Remember to create an `.env` file at root folder and fill in appropriate values (see `.env.sample`).
-Don't commit this file!
+Create an `.env` file at root folder and fill in appropriate values (see `.env.sample`).

 ```sh
 npm run dev
 ```

 For production, run `npm run build`, then follow official Vite guide on [deployment](https://vitejs.dev/guide/static-deploy.html), depending on your hosting of choice.
+Remember to set ENV variables.

 ## [Live Demo](https://wedemy.up.railway.app/)

 PLEASE READ: The Demo uses Sandbox (Dev) Mode of Braintree Payments. **No actual money will be deducted on Checkout**.
 You **should** use test credit-card numbers [listed here](https://developer.paypal.com/braintree/docs/guides/credit-cards/testing-go-live/java).
 Also, this demo serves embedded video from YouTube (just for simplicity).
-In reality, you should use customizable video hosting platform.
+Google Login is disabled in the demo.

 ### Test Accounts for Demo